Quantum Differential Privacy: An Information Theory Perspective: Acknowledgments

 \section{Acknowledgments}

+We would like to thank Theshani Nuradha, Ziv Goldfeld, Mark Wilde and an anonymous referee for spotting a mistake in a previous version of the work.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie Grant Agreement No. H2020-MSCA-IF-2020-101025848.
 DSF acknowledges financial support from the VILLUM FONDEN via the QMATH Centre of Excellence (Grant no. 10059) the QuantERA ERA-NET Cofund in Quantum Technologies implemented within the European Union’s Horizon 2020 Programme (QuantAlgo project) via the Innovation Fund Denmark and from the European Research Council (grant agreement no. 81876).
 CR is partially supported by a Junior Researcher START Fellowship from the MCQST.
-CR acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germanys Excellence Strategy EXC-2111 390814868.
+CR acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC-2111 390814868.